tinyMLx/tinyMLx.github.io/_pages/workingGroups/4STEM.md

   overlay_color: "#00A"
   overlay_filter: "0.5"
   overlay_image: /assets/images/banner.jpg
 excerpt: "TinyML can be a great way to explore STEM concepts.
-Take a look at our existing course modules and teacher training materials and help join the community effort to develop and improve upon those materials.
+We are working to integrate TinyML into other STEM disciplines to develop exciting hands-on curricula.
+We invite you to help join the community effort to develop, improve, and expand upon these materials.
 Together we can build new exciting projects to foster STEM education."

 programs:
   - title: 'Past Programs'